Are you looking to “Make a Difference?”

 2016: Guatemala.
 Team: Pastor Lida, Lynn Saxton, and a team from Heritage Christian Services.

 2018: Guatemala.
 Team: Pastor Lida, Pastor Todd and a team from Heritage Christian Services.

 Clean out that Garage!

-Contact Pastors Todd or Lida about donating a gently used wheel chair or walker.
+Contact Pastors Jeff or Lida about donating a gently used wheel chair or walker.
 We will have it re-manufactured, shipped, and provided to an individual in need in Guatemala.

 We create quilts for Rotaplast International, an international program of international Rotary Clubs.
 The goal of Rotaplast International is to eliminate the incidence of untreated cleft lips and palates in children worldwide by the year 2025.